hemz19-05/hemz19-05/README.md

 ## 👋 Hi, I’m Hemz and welcome to my GitHub Profile!
 - 🚀 A healthcare-turned-tech explorer learning to code and build.
 - 🌱 Currently learning everything Data Science and AI.
-- 💞️ I’m excited to collaborate on projects and internships, if you have any opportunities, feel free to reach out to me!
+- 💞️ I’m currently exploring AI/ML roles and excited to collaborate on projects and internships.
+If you have any opportunities, feel free to reach out to me!
 - 📫 How to reach me: Email me to hemakandivan@gmail.com
 - ⚡ Fun fact: I like painting, running, movies, travelling and exploring new culture.